 Transplanted hair takes up to 18 months to mature to their final and permanent integrity.
 Each person is an individual, so some people see huge growth at around 6 months, some people take 12 months.
 The growth rates are down to individual physiology.
 Newly-transplanted grafts will actually fall out after 2 weeks- this is normal.
 The actual follicular unit is intact making nerve and blood supply connections.
 Eventually these start sprouting and maturing from 2-3 months and continue to grow to about 18 months when you can expect the ultimate final result.
 It is important to understand the expectations of growth and to not feel any anxiety during this time.

 Both FUE and FUT will leave some form of scarring.
 FUE will be in the form of tiny punch holes which are effectively undetectable due to the uniform spread of donor sites.
-With FUT there will be a linear scar however at Feller medical we use the trichophytic closure technique, this method creates a bevel which basically allows a neat overlap of the two donor scars when they are joined to reform the scalp.
+With FUT there will be a linear scar however at Lindsey medical we use the trichophytic closure technique, this method creates a bevel which basically allows a neat overlap of the two donor scars when they are joined to reform the scalp.
 The beveled edge allows a much neater scar line and also allows hair follicles to grow through the scar, thus softening any potential scaring even further.
 Once again, scarring is down to the individual’s own physiology.
 Some people will naturally scar more than others.
-Dr Lindsey will create the smallest and least noticeable scar possible see here for video explaining scars.
+Dr Lindsey will create the smallest and least noticeable scar possible.

-I get asked these questions all the time – “Will I only need one ession?”
+I get asked these questions all the time – “Will I only need one session?”

 The answer to this is more than likely NO – Its very rare indeed that any patient only has one session unless they have a very small amount of loss – or limited donor supply, then unfortunately you aren’t a viable HT candidate.
 Even if your hair loss is absolutely stable and doesn’t progress any further the chances are your first session will be the foundation for a potential second session to top up/refine/add density/close angles/work further back ..etc – regardless of technique used.
 Hair is like money you always want more – You will always want to make it better, we ALL do!